arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 ## LEDs

-This section of the user manual explains how to control both the onboard orange and RGB and LEDs on the Nicla Sense Env board using the `Arduino_NiclaSenseEnv` library API.
+This section of the user manual explains how to control both the onboard orange and RGB and LEDs of the Nicla Sense Env board using the `Arduino_NiclaSenseEnv` library API.
 The LEDs can be used to provide visual feedback for various operations, such as indicating status, warnings, or sensor errors.
-This section covers the basic usage of both LEDs, including turning them on, changing colors, and adjusting brightness.
+This section covers the basic usage of both LEDs, including turning them on, changing colors, and adjusting its brightness.

 ![The onboard LEDs of the Nicla Sense Env board](assets/user-manual-20.png)